-4. The Debate on Optimal Centrality
+2.4 The Debate on Optimal Centrality

-A large part of the research was also devoted to the concept of optimal centrality.
+A large part of the Actvill research was devoted to the concept of optimal centrality.
 One issue that was raised in this context is the problem of "point of view", i.e. from whose perspective should optimal centrality be approached.
-One could almost ask, "Optimal for whom?"6
+One could almost ask, "Optimal for whom?"8

 Three main areas of interest emerged.
-One tended to emphasise the production point of view, that is "companies" and other producers in the urban area.
-The second was more concerned with consumption, that is the household perspective.
+One tended to emphasize the production point of view, that is "companies" and other producers in the urban area.
+The second was more concerned with consumption, i.e. the household perspective.
 The third stressed the environmental and cultural aspects of optimal centrality.

 These perspectives are not necessarily conflicting.
 They represent key features of any idea of optimal centrality, and all of them deserve to be pursued.
-This was in fact the decision, and consequently each of the national groups agreed to give special emphasis to their favoured perspective in the selection of indicators.
-They agreed at the same time to maintain a "core" set of indicators for all perspectives which would ensure the possibility of making comparisons.
+This was in fact the decision, and consequently each of the national groups agreed to give special emphasis to their favored perspective in the selection of indicators.
+They agreed at the same time to maintain a "core" set of indicators which would ensure the possibility of making comparisons.

-5. Towards a "Core List" of City Effect and Overload Indicators
+2.5 Towards a "Core List" of City Effect and Overload Indicators

-A significant discussion involving all the groups was centred on social indicators and their role in a planning perspective.
+A significant discussion, involving all the Actvill research "national groups", was centered on social indicators and their role in a planning perspective.

-In a different, descriptive perspective, there is virtually no limit to the number of possible indicators of both city effect and overload.
-But, from the perspective that characterises this study, it was clear enough to all that indicators had to be selected keeping in mind that there should be some reference to possible policies, actions, and interventions.
+From a different, descriptive perspective, there is virtually no limit to the number of possible indicators of both city effect and overload.
+But, from the perspective that characterized this study, it was clear enough to all that indicators had to be selected keeping in mind that there should be some reference to possible policies, actions, and interventions.

-Second, indicators would have to be compared among different urban situations and different countries.
+Second, indicators had to be compared among different urban situations and different countries.
 This entailed sacrificing most of those indicators that, being innovative in nature, were unique or without systematic application in widely available statistics.
-On the other hand, a few innovative indicators have been retained, although not applied, in view of a future study, having as its object the new territorial organisation that is the result of the present research.
+On the other hand, a few innovative indicators were retained, although not applied, in anticipation of a future study, having as its object, the new territorial organization that is the result of the present research.